 Another concentrated Castile soap option, but this time created by Bestowed Essentials, one of my all time favorite eco-friendly brands.
 This 12oz concentrated plastic-free dish soap is made from french green clay, sea salt and all natural oils which–when paired with a natural scrubber–will create a wonderfully sudsy lather for your dishes.

-The reason I love Bestowed Essentials is because they’re 100% dedicated to sustainable products.
+The reason I love Bestowed Essentials is because they’re 100% dedicated to sustainable products (their zero waste laundry detergent is awesome).
 From sourcing to production to packaging, it’s all as ethical and green as possible.

 They also outright refuse to include any materials that aren’t completely natural.
 This means absolutely no artificial preservatives, chemicals or dyes, fragrances, sulphates, parabens, or anything else questionable goes into their products.